About RAD Remedy

 In January 2016, we began providing Remedy On Demand, an intensive, judgment-free consulting service for providers' forms, systems, and practices.
 March 2016 marked RAD's second birthday, and on March 5, we received our 501(c)(3) status!

-In early 2017, we aim to release the first-ever national standards for TGIQ health.
+In August 2017, we released the first-ever national standards for TGIQ health (PDF).
 Based on the CLAS standards (National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care) and adapted for our communities, these will establish community-driven best practices and competencies for providers to meet.
+In addition, 4,000 resources later, we took RAD out of beta!

-Later, we will assemble a nationwide, independent training database mapping trainings to competencies, creating a learning structure for providers and identifying gaps in existing training.
-Additionally, we'll launch "RAD Certified," where providers will supply evidence of continuing education they've taken or taught on topics related to our communities, and in turn, we will provide a special badge for them on the site and optimized search results for you.
+Next, we will assemble a nationwide, independent training database mapping trainings to competencies, creating a learning structure for providers and identifying gaps in existing training.
+Thereafter, we'll launch "RAD Certified," where providers will supply evidence of continuing education they've taken or taught fulfilling the competencies, and in turn, we will provide a special badge for them on the site and more focused, relevant search results for you.

 If you've got other great ideas or want to be a part of the action in some way, write to us at email@example.com.
 We welcome questions and feedback there too.
 Thanks for your interest!